mikko97/blackjack-game/README.md

 - [License](#license)

 ## Introduction
 This is a Blackjack game developed with C++ using Qt Creator.
 This project allows you to play the classic casino card game of Blackjack in a user-friendly environment.
+This project was done to get more familiar with C++.

 ## Features
-- User-friendly graphical user interface.
+- Graphical user interface.
 - Classic rules of Blackjack implemented.
 - Ability to bet using play money.
 - Card drawing and shuffling animations.